hideyukiinada/examples/tensorflow/conditional_2.md

 ```

 ## Second objective
-Second objective is slightly more cumbersome as you first negate the value of the first tensor.
+Second objective is slightly more cumbersome as you first negate the value of the first tensor, which requires two type conversions between bool and float.

 ### Negate first tensor
 ```